 Suffering and joy teach us, if we allow them, how to make the leap of empathy, which transports us into the soul and heart of another person.
 Fritz William

 Give sorrow words!
 The grief that does not speak Whispers to the overfull heart And bids it break.
 Shakespeare

-I am grateful to live and work on the unceded Coast Salish Territory of the Lekwungen-speaking people.
+I am grateful to live and work on the unceded land of the K'omoks First Nation.